Verstappen on Australia pole ahead of Russell

 Mercedes spring a surprise

-Verstappen pulled out a blinder of a lap on his final run and when Alonso went second in the Aston Martin with a lap 0.407secs off the world champion the front of the grid seemed set, given Ferrari's lack of pace this weekend.
+Verstappen pulled out a blinder of a lap on his final run and when Alonso went second in the Aston Martin with a lap 0.407secs off the world champion, the front of the grid seemed set given Ferrari's lack of pace this weekend.

 But first Russell popped up between Verstappen and Alonso and then Hamilton snuck in there as well.